 - 1. Access the Sun Java System Directory Console.

 - 2. Select the Configuration tab.

 - 3. Expand the Data entry.

 - 4. Select the Database Settings.

 - 5. Select the LDBM plug-in Settings tab.

 - 6. In the Look-through Limit field, enter the maximum number of entries you want the server to check in response to a search request.

 - The default look-through limit is 5000.

 - If you do not want to set a limit, enter -1.

 Chapter 5.
-Tuning Security Access Manager components
+Tuning Security Access Manager Components

-This chapter provides tuning information for Security Access Manager components such as WebSEAL, the plug-in for Web Servers, the policy server, and the authorization server.
+This chapter provides tuning information for Security Access Manager components such as reverse proxy and the authorization server.